maarten-pennings/pico/shortcut/readme.md

 ## Shortcut on Desktop

+We can now double-click the project generator, but unfortunately it needs an additional parameter (`--gui`).
+Also a dedicated icon (not just Python's) would be nice.

-Last step is to create a "shortcut" which is different then a (hard or soft) link.
-A shortcut is a file that describes what to run.
+So our last step is to create a "shortcut".
+Do not confuse this with a (hard or soft) link.
+A shortcut is a file that describes what to run, where, which parameters, what icon, etc.
-This is one of the thing sthat is surprisingly hard on linux.
+This is one of the things that is surprisingly hard on linux.
 I found hints for [Ubuntu](https://www.howtogeek.com/445303/how-to-create-desktop-shortcuts-on-ubuntu/).

 On the `Desktop` create a file that has extension `desktop`,